-This report was approved by the Board of Directors on 16 March 2018.
+This report was approved by the Board of Directors on 19 March 2019.
 Signed on behalf of the Board of Directors:

-LEONG KAM WENG DIRECTOR CHUAH SUE YIN DIRECTOR
+DATUK LEONG KAM WENG DIRECTOR

+CHUAH SUE YIN DIRECTOR

-STATEMENT BY DIRECTORS PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT, 2016
+STATEMENT BY DIRECTORS PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016

-We, Leong Kam Weng and Chuah Sue Yin, two of the Directors of Tokio Marine Life Insurance Malaysia Bhd., state that, in the opinion of the Directors, the financial statements set out on pages 31 to 120 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2017 and financial performance of the Company for the financial year ended 31 December 2017 in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia.
+We, Datuk Leong Kam Weng and Chuah Sue Yin, two of the Directors of Tokio Marine Life Insurance Malaysia Bhd., state that, in the opinion of the Directors, the financial statements set out on pages 30 to 120 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2018 and financial performance and the cash flow of the Company for the financial year ended 31 December 2018 in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.

-Signed on behalf of the Board of Directors in accordance with their resolution dated 16 March 2018.
+Signed on behalf of the Board of Directors in accordance with their resolution dated 19 March 2019.

-LEONG KAM WENG DIRECTOR CHUAH SUE YIN DIRECTOR
+DATUK LEONG KAM WENG DIRECTOR

+CHUAH SUE YIN DIRECTOR

-STATUTORY DECLARATION PURSUANT TO SECTION 251(1)(b) OF THE COMPANIES ACT, 2016
+STATUTORY DECLARATION PURSUANT TO SECTION 251(1)(b) OF THE COMPANIES ACT 2016

-I, Toi See Jong, the officer primarily responsible for the financial management of Tokio Marine Life Insurance Malaysia Bhd., do solemnly and sincerely declare that the financial statements set out on pages 31 to 120 are, in my opinion, correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.
+I, Toi See Jong, the officer primarily responsible for the financial management of Tokio Marine Life Insurance Malaysia Bhd., do solemnly and sincerely declare that the financial statements set out on pages 30 to 120 are, in my opinion, correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.